 We will come to that in the response at the end of the Order of Business.

 We cannot anticipate how the Deputy Leader will respond.
-W will not jump the gun; we will wait to hear what she has to say in due course.
+We will not jump the gun; we will wait to hear what she has to say in due course.

-A particular issue about which I am extremely concerned is the need to draw attention to the fact that acute psychiatric patients and people in need of mental health supports and treatment are, quite rightly, presenting at accident and emergency departments.
-If somebody with an acute psychiatric condition or with mental health challenges is forced to wait for hours in an accident and emergency department, it can give rise to a very difficult situations for the staff there.
+A particular issue about which I am extremely concerned is the need to draw attention to the fact that acute psychiatric patients and people in need of mental health supports and treatment are, quite rightly, presenting at emergency departments.
+If somebody with an acute psychiatric condition or with mental health challenges is forced to wait for hours in an emergency department, it can give rise to a very difficult situations for the staff.

 That is something that needs to be examined.
 People in such circumstances need to be seen.
-I am extremely worried about the number of people who present in accident and emergency departments, who after waiting there for hours leave without any treatment at all.
-Other people have to wait for long periods also.
-There are thousands of incidents around this country where people present at accident and emergency departments and difficulties arise.
+I am extremely worried about the number of people who present in emergency departments, who after waiting there for hours leave without any treatment at all.
+Others have to wait for long periods also.
+There are thousands of incidents around this country where people present at emergency departments and difficulties arise.
 Injuries have resulted from people not getting the timely treatment and care they need.
-The staff in accident and emergency departments are not in a position to deliver that without having the proper resources to do so.
-I would like the Minister to come to the House to specifically address the issue of how to deal with people presenting in accident and emergency departments with acute psychiatric conditions, and how the situation can be improved in order to avoid injuries and worse.
+The staff in emergency departments are not in a position to deliver that without having the proper resources to do so.
+I would like the Minister to come to the House to specifically address the issue of how to deal with people presenting in emergency departments with acute psychiatric conditions and how the situation can be improved in order to avoid injuries and worse.

 It is shocking.